 3) stay renting on a month to month basis

 4) possibly be subject to an eviction

 However, what happens if you want to end your lease before the agreement ends?
-In the best case scenario, your landlord will agree and permit you to end your lease agreement early.
-But in many situations, clients seek a legal answer of how they can break their lease agreement.
+In the best-case scenario, your landlord will agree and permit you to end your lease agreement early.
+But in many situations, clients seek a legal answer to how they can break their lease agreement.